Updated August 21, 2023

 Introduction to Count Words in Excel

-In this topic will learn how to count a specific or total number of words in a cell or a cell range in excel by using formulas.
+In this topic will learn how to Count Words in Excel, the specific or total number of words in a cell or a cell range in Excel by using formulas.

-Unlike the MS office, where we can easily count the number of words, MS Excel doesn’t have a built-in function.
-However, we can count words in Excel by combining various functions to make a formula for the same.
+Unlike MS Office, where we can easily count the number of words, MS Excel doesn’t have a built-in function.
+However, we can count words in Excel by combining various functions to make a formula.

-We will use excel functions like TRIM, LEN, and SUBSTITUTE to make a formula that will yield words.
+We will use Excel functions like TRIM, LEN, and SUBSTITUTE to make a formula yielding words.

 Let me give you the overview of these functions one by one –

 - Trim: This function removes duplicate or extra spaces from a cell or a cell range.
-The spaces could even be found before or after the word in a cell.
+The spaces could even be found in a cell before or after the word.

 - Len: This function returns the length of a string in a cell or a cell range.
 It includes spaces as well.

-- Substitute: This function replaces anything in a cell by any text, number etc., of our choice.
+- Substitute: This function replaces anything in a cell with any text, number, etc., of our choice.
 In our case, this function will replace spaces with blanks.

 How to Count Words in Excel by using formulas?

-Count words in excel are very simple and easy.
-Let’s understand the working of count words in excel using formulas with its examples.
+Counting words in Excel are very simple and easy.
+Let’s understand the working of counting words in Excel using formulas with its examples.

-Example #1 – Count Total words in a cell
+Example #1 – Count the Total words in a cell

 To get the count of words in a cell, we will use the below syntax: